Financial Sanctions: Democratic Republic of the Congo

-This news release is issued to publicise amendments to nine existing entries under the Democratic Republic of the Congo sanctions regime.
+This news release is issued to publicise amendments to a further 15 entries under the Democratic Republic of the Congo sanctions regime.

 The Democratic Republic of the Congo (Sanctions) (EU Exit) Regulations 2019 (S.I.
 2019/433) were made under the Sanctions and Anti-Money Laundering Act 2018 (the Sanctions Act) and provide for the freezing of funds and economic resources of certain persons, entities or bodies which are, or have been, involved in the commission of a serious human rights violation or abuse in the Democratic Republic of the Congo, a violation of international humanitarian law in the Democratic Republic of the Congo, or obstructing or undermining respect for democracy, the rule of law and good governance.
 The Democratic Republic of the Congo (Sanctions) EU Exit) Regulations 2019 have effect in the Isle of Man by the Democratic Republic of the Congo Sanctions(Application) Regulations 2020 [SD 2020/0475].